Africa's online hate speech laws sound alarm over press freedom | DW | 23.02.2020

 More and more African countries have laws against online hate speech.
 In practice, however, these laws often lead to censorship.
-And a German law, of all things, may have served as a model.
+And a German law may have served as a model.

 Ethnic riots, armed uprisings, and violent protests are currently the order of the day in many parts of Ethiopia.
 It's not uncommon for this violence to be fueled by hatred, agitation, and disinformation spread online.